 Example 3: Let’s create a new list by making some changes in an already existing list.

-In the above code block the new list is named new_multiplied_list and it is obtained by multiplying 2 by every element of the old list which is named as list1.
+In the above code block, the new list is named new_multiplied_list, and it is obtained by multiplying every element of the old list, which is named as list1, with 2.

 Example 4: Now let’s create a new list containing the first letters of every element in an already existing list.

-Whenever we want to repeat a block of code for a fixed number of times, the first way of doing it that we think of is “for loops”.
-List comprehensions are also capable of doing the same, that too with a better approach than “for loops”, since List comprehensions are more compact.
-Hence it provides a very good alternative to for loops.
+Whenever we want to repeat a block of code for a fixed number of times, the first way of doing it is using ‘for loops’.
+List comprehensions are also capable of doing the same that too with a better approach than for loops, since list comprehensions are more compact.
+Hence, it provides a very good alternative to for loops.

-Let’s take an example here, let’s say we want to separate the letters of a word and create a list containing those letters.
+Let’s take an example here.
+Say, we want to separate the letters of a word and create a list containing those letters.